Elishua007/ST10438817_PROG6221_POE_PART2/README.md

 **FEATURES**
-•	Conversational interface with stylized bot and user dialogues.
+•Conversational interface with stylized bot and user dialogues.
-•	Personalizes interaction using user’s name.
+•Personalizes interaction using user’s name.
-•	Voice greeting using .wav audio playback (via NAudio).
+•Voice greeting using .wav audio playback (via NAudio).
-•	Sentiment detection, chatbot can adjust its responses based on the user’s sentiment to create an empathetic interaction.
+•Sentiment detection, chatbot can adjust its responses based on the user’s sentiment to create an empathetic interaction.
-•	Chatbot can recognise keywords and generate random responses for each keyword.
+•Chatbot can recognise keywords and generate random responses for each keyword.
-•	Chatbot is equipped with memory recall abilities.
+•Chatbot is equipped with memory recall abilities.
-•	Code is modular consisting of 6 classes.
+•Code is modular consisting of 6 classes.
-•	Answers questions about:
+•Answers questions about:
       o	Password Security
       o	Phishing
       o	Privacy Settings